bradleypallen/camping-checklist/README.md

 # camping-checklist
-A checklist of items for a group to take into the mountains for a multi-day trip.
+A checklist for a group headed into the mountains for a multi-day trip.

 ## Per person